-The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request primitive for an EDMG PHY contains a CENTER_FREQUENCY_INDEX parameter, which identifies the center of a 8.64 GHz channel allocated for the BSS operation.
-The PHY shall set dot11ChannelCenterFrequencyIndex to the value of this parameter defined in the range from 4 to 8 (see Table 41).

 The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request primitive for an EDMG PHY contains a CENTER_FREQUENCY_INDEX_0 parameter, which identifies the center frequency of the 2.16 GHz, 4.32 GHz, 6.48 GHz, and 8.64 GHz channel.
 For 2.16+2.16 GHz channel configuration, it identifies the center frequency of the primary channel.
 For 4.32+4.32 GHz channel configuration, it identifies the center frequency of the 4.32 GHz channel containing the primary 2.16 GHz channel.
 The PHY shall set dot11CurrentChannelCenterFrequencyIndex0 to the value of this parameter defined in the range from 1 to 11 (see Table 41).

 The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request primitive for an EDMG PHY contains a CENTER_FREQUENCY_INDEX_1 parameter, which for 2.16+2.16 GHz channel configuration identifies the center frequency of the secondary channel.
-For 4.32+4.32 GHz channel configuration, it identifies the center frequency of the 4.32 GHz channel which does not contain the primary 2.16 GHz channel.
+For 4.32+4.32 GHz channel configuration, it identifies the center frequency of the 4.32 GHz channel which contains the secondary 2.16 GHz channels only.
 The PHY shall set dot11CurrentChannelCenterFrequencyIndex1 to the value of this parameter defined in the range from 1 to 11 (see Table 41).

 The PHYCONFIG_VECTOR carried in a PHY-CONFIG.request primitive for an EDMG PHY contains an OPERATING_CHANNEL parameter, which identifies the operating or primary 2.16 GHz channel.
 The PHY shall set dot11CurrentPrimaryChannel to the value of this parameter defined in the range from 1 to 11 (see Table 41).